Star Wars (Wilco album)

-Star Wars is the ninth studio album by American alternative rock group Wilco.
+Star Wars is the ninth studio album by the American rock band Wilco.
 It was self-released for free on July 16, 2015, through wilcoworld.net.
 It is the second Wilco album that was released on their own label dBpm.
 A CD version of the album was released on August 21 and a vinyl version was released on October 13.
 The album emerged from Wilco recording sessions at The Loft that also resulted in their 2016 album Schmilco.

 Cover art

 In an interview with Rolling Stone, Wilco lead singer Jeff Tweedy explained the cover art and album title.